Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 Action Boundary Definition

-Every agentic deployment requires an explicit definition of what the agent is permitted to do and what it is not.
+Every agentic deployment involves an explicit definition of what the agent is permitted to do and what it is not.

 This sounds straightforward.
-In practice, it requires specificity that most deployment planning does not provide.
+In practice, it involves a level of specificity that most deployment planning does not provide.
 An action boundary that says "the agent can update supplier records" is not adequate.
 It does not specify which fields, which record types, under what conditions, and with what exceptions.
 An agent operating within a broadly defined boundary may take actions the organisation did not intend and cannot anticipate from the boundary description alone.

-Action boundaries must be defined at the level of the specific action: which systems the agent can write to, which data it can read, which external services it can call, what communication it can send on behalf of the organisation, and what it may not do under any circumstances regardless of the task instruction it receives.
+Action boundaries are most effective when defined at the level of the specific action: which systems the agent can write to, which data it can read, which external services it can call, what communication it can send on behalf of the organisation, and what it may not do under any circumstances regardless of the task instruction it receives.

 Boundary definition is a governance requirement before deployment, not a configuration detail to be resolved during implementation.
 Organisations that attempt to define boundaries iteratively, tightening constraints after observing unexpected agent behaviour in production, are running a production governance exercise at operational risk.
-The boundaries should be determined and tested before the agent acts on live systems.
+The boundaries are most effectively determined and tested before the agent acts on live systems.

 Human Approval Workflows

 Action boundaries define the outer limit of what an agent may do.
-Approval workflows define the subset of permitted actions that require human authorisation before proceeding.
+Approval workflows define the subset of permitted actions that involve human authorisation before proceeding.

-Not every agentic action warrants a human approval step.
-If every action requires review, the efficiency rationale for agentic deployment disappears.
-The governance challenge is identifying which actions carry sufficient consequence that human authorisation is warranted before the agent proceeds, and designing the workflow so that approval is meaningful rather than ceremonial.
+Not every agentic action calls for a human approval step.
+If every action involves review, the efficiency rationale for agentic deployment disappears.
+The governance challenge is identifying which actions carry sufficient consequence that human authorisation is appropriate before the agent proceeds, and designing the workflow so that approval is meaningful rather than ceremonial.

 The criteria for requiring approval are not uniform across organisations or workflows.
 They depend on the consequence of an error, the reversibility of the action, and the degree to which the action reflects a policy judgement rather than a mechanical task.

-Actions that carry material financial consequence typically warrant approval.
-Actions that communicate externally on behalf of the organisation often warrant review, particularly where the communication involves commitments, dispute positions, or anything that could create a contractual or reputational implication.
-Actions that modify records that are subject to regulatory obligations require particular care.
+Actions that carry material financial consequence typically involve an approval step.
+Actions that communicate externally on behalf of the organisation often involve review, particularly where the communication involves commitments, dispute positions, or anything that could create a contractual or reputational implication.
+Actions that modify records subject to regulatory obligations involve particular care.

-The approval workflow must also account for what happens when approval is not received within the timeframe the agent expects.
+Effective approval workflows also account for what happens when approval is not received within the timeframe the agent expects.
 An agent that proceeds after a timeout, or that defaults to a fallback action, is not operating under human oversight.
 It is operating with the appearance of oversight.
-Approval workflows should be designed so that agent inaction in the absence of approval is the default, not continued execution.
+Approval workflows are most effective when designed so that agent inaction in the absence of approval is the default, not continued execution.

 Failure Mode Management